Three low-mass companions around aged stars discovered by TESS: Summary

 We found that all three companions have inflated radii via comparison to the evolution models for brown dwarfs and low mass stars.
 Combining data from the literature, we fitted a relationship between radius, mass, and incident flux for brown dwarfs and low mass stars, and we found that they are different between these two populations and also differ from the relationship of hot Jupiters.
 We found weak but statistically significant positive correlations between radius and flux for both brown dwarfs and low mass stars, which indicates that these companions may also be inflated by the irradiation from host stars as hot Jupiters, though to a much lesser degree.

 We analyzed the tidal interactions in these three systems.
 We found that their relatively small eccentricities are consistent with their short orbital circularization timescales.
-We also compared their stellar rotation periods and orbital periods and found that TOI-1608 and TOI-2521 may be approaching spin-orbit synchronization.
+We also compared their stellar rotation periods and orbital periods and found that TOI-1608 and TOI-2521 are very likely to have reached spin-orbit synchronization.
+This phenomenon adequately explains the unusually rapid rotation of their host stars, which appear to be at odds with gyrochronology given their evolutionary stages.
+We examined the angular momentum distribution of these two systems following \cite{Hut1981} and found that they can achieve and maintain stable spin-orbit synchronization.
+The estimated synchronization timescales are also significantly shorter than their ages, further supporting the synchronization scenario.
 Additionally, we found a short orbital decay timescale of 3.05\ Myr for TOI-1608, which may be detectable in future observations if it has not reached spin-orbit synchronization yet.

 We compared the eccentricities of these three systems with previous statistical works.
 Compared with \cite{Ma2014_BDgap}, they do not follow the trend that high mass brown dwarf companions show more diversity in their eccentricity distribution than low mass brown dwarf.
 Instead, they are consistent with the trend that companions with smaller periods tend to have lower eccentricities.
 This is in contrast with the hot Jupiter sample in \cite{Grunblatt2018}, where short-period giant planets orbiting evolved stars tend to have larger eccentricities than the ones orbiting dwarfs.
 A larger sample of transiting brown dwarfs and low mass stars will reveal more on the similarities and differences between these populations and the gas giant planets and provide more insights about their formation and evolution.